-In 2015, 367 schools from across the State coordinated 422 PALS projects that aimed to increase students understanding of our unique Aboriginal culture.
+In 2016, 520 schools from across the State are coordinating 679 PALS projects that aim to increase student's understanding of our unique Aboriginal culture.

 PALS participants contribute to building a better society – a community that is ultimately free of racism and prejudice and instead filled with harmony, hope, understanding and acceptance.

 |Term 1||PALS applications open in February and close in March|

 PALS funding is provided to successful applicants at the commencement of Term 2.

 Acquitted projects are eligible for the PALS Awards.

 Stay up to date on the latest news and updates

 Register your interest for PALS funding in 2017 or sign up for our newsletter by sending the PALS Team an email: firstname.lastname@example.org

 “It is an amazing program and has had a series of enthusiastic, proactive coordinators.”

 “PALS funding is a fabulous idea.
 It is great to be able to put an idea into practice and see all the benefits it brings to all the people involved.”